+Thai Company shareholder meetings.
 There are 2 types of shareholder meetings in Thai law.
 The first is an ordinary shareholders meeting which is normally the annual shareholders meeting of the company.
-The second is an extra ordinary shareholders meeting which can be called at any time.
+The second is an extraordinary shareholders meeting which can be called at any time.
 Below we have listed the format for the meetings in Thailand.

 This meeting is normally held once a year by the company.
 This meeting is normally to ensure the smooth running of the company and to keep the shareholders up to date about the company.
 What is normally covered would be the following:

-- – The meeting is also used to replace or appoint new directors;
+– Also the meeting is also used to replace or appoint new directors;

-- – The directors have to view dividends payable by the company to shareholders;
+– Note the directors have to view dividends payable by the company to shareholders;

-These meetings are meetings which do not occur at a fixed time as an ordinary shareholders meeting.
-These meetings are normally done where an urgent issue has arisen and the shareholders need to be notified to attend to approve changes in the company.
+These meetings are meetings that do not occur at a fixed time as an ordinary shareholders meeting.
+These meetings are normally done were an urgent issue has arisen and the shareholders need to be notified to attend to approve changes in the company.
 Note that at least 20% of the shareholders have to attend the meeting.

-- – You advertise 14 days before an extra ordinary meeting in a local newspaper;
+– Also that you advertise 14 days before an extraordinary meeting in a local newspaper;

-- – You send a registered post notice to shareholders 14 days before the meeting
+– As well that you send a registered post notice to shareholders 14 days before the meeting

 * Note that the annual general meeting must be done within 4 months of the end of the accounting period in terms of Section 1196 of the Act.